reedgroup/reedgroup.github.io/_sources/Training/StateModTraining.md

-# Getting starting with StateMod
+# Getting Started with StateMod

 ## Introduction